 Do not flush…coffee grounds, disposable diapers, sanitary napkins, cigarette butts, fats, grease, oil, paints, thinners, photographic solutions, antibiotics, dental floss, kitty litter, illegal drugs, tampons, condoms, paper towels, varnishes, waste oils, or pesticides.

 Never enter a septic tank — toxic gases from the tank can kill.
-If your system develops problems, get advice from your county health department, licensed septic tank contractor or your local, Sarasota, State Certified Plumbing Contractor such as Wimpy’s Dependable Plumbing, Inc.
+If your system develops problems, get advice from your county health department, licensed septic tank contractor or your local, Sarasota, State Certified Plumbing Contractor such as Wimpy’s Plumbing & Air, Inc.